Igglybuff/awesome-piracy/readme.md

 - [Romulation.net](https://www.romulation.net/) collection of ~28,000 console game ROMs
 - [The Eye ROMs](http://the-eye.eu/public/rom/) open directory of ROMs from The Eye
 - [myabandonware](https://www.myabandonware.com/) More than 14000 old games to download for free!
-- [Old Games Finder](http://www.oldgamesfinder.com/) Old Games Finder is an automated old games search engine. (avoid ISO Zone links, as that site is dead)
+- [Old Games Finder](http://www.oldgamesfinder.com/) Old Games Finder is an automated old game search engine. (avoid ISO Zone links, as that site is dead)
 - [The ROM Depot](https://theromdepot.com/roms/) About 3TB of ROMs.

 ### Console Games